dan1el789/OperatingSystem/07_synchronization/README.md

 *page 121 - MOS 4th Edition*

 ## How can you protect a critical section?
-Although this requirement avoids race conditions, it is not sufficient for havingparallel  processes  cooperate  correctly  and  efficiently  using  shared  data.
+Although this requirement avoids race conditions, it is not sufficient for having parallel  processes  cooperate  correctly  and  efficiently  using  shared  data.
 We   need four conditions to hold to have a good solution:

 1. No two processes may be simultaneously inside their critical regions.
 2. No assumptions may be made about speeds or the number of CPUs.